imarc/craft-dbsessions/README.md

 ## Usage

+1. Edit the general.php config file in your Craft CMS instance to use the `overridePhpSessionLocation` setting.
+More Info at: https://docs.craftcms.com/v2/config-settings.html#overridephpsessionlocation

-Add the following at the very top of your `public/index.php` file:
+1. Add the following at the very top of your `public/index.php` file:

-    require __DIR__ . '/../craft/plugins/dbsessions/SessionHandler.php';
+    ```require __DIR__ . '/../craft/plugins/dbsessions/SessionHandler.php';
     \Imarc\CraftDatabaseSessions\SessionHandler::register();

 Your sessions will now be stored in craft's database instead of on the filesystem.